kreachure/learn-swift/closures.md

 ## Trailing closures returning value

 ## Shorthand parameter names
+We don't need to indicate parameters or return value type, as function *knows* them.
+To omit names, we can use a dollar-notation for variables: `$0`, `$1`, etc.

+We don't also need to write `return` keyword.
+Like in python, the last sentence is the one to be returned.
 ```swift
   func roundAndProcess(first arg1: Double, second arg2: Double, process: (Int, Int) -> Int) -> Int {
     let a1 = Int(arg1)